uxdxdev/libsocket/readme.md

 # libsocket network library

+The aim of the libsocket library is to create a foundation for network communication using the UDP protocol with customized layers for flow control, security, encryption, and reliablity.
+The immediate goal of this project is to enable its use in multiplayer game programming.

-1. Run the setup.sh script to setup the directories
+1. Run the 'make' command.
+This will create the binaries for each test/implementation
-2. Use 'make' to build the project

-# Using the UDPNode

-Execute the node with an optional port number

-./UDPNode 30001